 Always check to see whether the granite you are looking at is dyed.
 It is especially true with black granite samples.
-Overtime, dyed granite become blotchy or may fade, especially in areas that often get wet and area you clean more often.
+Over time, dyed granite becomes blotchy or may fade, especially in areas that often get wet and areas you clean more often.
 Furthermore, because of the consistent pigmentation, quartz will remain very colorfast.

 The Bottom Line